ecurry15/CF-Azuki-Dead-in-the-Water/README.md

 **Finding**: The attacker ran `systemctl stop cron`, `systemctl disable cron`, and  `rm -rf /backups/archives` starting at `2025-11-25T05:47:02.660493Z `

 **Thoughts**: The `systemctl` command is used to manage system services.
-I paired it with `stop` and `disable` to query for commands ran with all 3.
+I paired it with `stop` and `disable` to query for commands run with all 3.
 The `rm` command is used to delete files.
 I used it in combination with `backups` to check if any files had been deleted in the backups directory.

 **KQL Query**:
 ```